bryant1410/boomsvgloader/README.md

 ## Usage

-1) BoomSvgLoader JS files are in the [dist/](https://github.com/boomtownroi/boomsvgloader/tree/master/dist) folder.
+1) BoomSVGLoader JS files are in the [dist/](https://github.com/boomtownroi/boomsvgloader/tree/master/dist) folder.
 Either add it to your script bundle build process or load it directly in the page.

 	<script src='js/boomsvgloader.min.js'></script>

-2) Call BoomSvgLoader's load function with the path to your SVG sprite.
+2) Call BoomSVGLoader's load function with the path to your SVG sprite.

 	boomsvgloader.load('sprite.svg');